bozsahin/cogs542/README.md

 # cogs542
 METU COGS 542: Grammars, Combinators and Cognition (Fall 2021, covid-3 term;)

-<b> The course is now HYBRID.
+<b> The course is now HYBRID. (%60 of official contact hours is face to face, i.e. 25 hours)
 <a href="https://bozsahin.github.io/">Please read the top of this page here as potential student.</a> </b>

 Weekly flow of the course: 1) I put the week's lecture video up in youtube.
 2) You watch it before our meeting (synch) point.
 We discuss the topics of the week, and questions.
 3) We do Q&A-Discussion face to face, in a collectively determined date and time, for 2 hours max (because of C19)
 4) You do a short quiz on the week's topics, take home and solo work, 4) You present a paper related to combinators, which we record.
-Synched attendance is required.

 <p><b>WHERE:</b> Middle East Technical University (METU/ODTU), Informatics Institute, Cognitive Science Department